 Frequently Asked Questions

-The Boiler Working But No Heating might not be working; it could be a problem with the thermostat, the motorized valves or even airlocks in the radiators, or the boiler pressure has dropped.
+If your boiler is working but there is no heating, the issue may be related to with the thermostat, the motorized valves or even airlocks in the radiators, or the boiler pressure has dropped.
 There are always some fundamental troubleshooting steps one should check before calling a professional.

 When your hot water is working, and the heating is not, then the heating circuit will either be blocked or something is wrong with it.
 The usual reasons are stuck valves, broken pumps or air in radiators.